 Understanding your options for Medicare benefits is important because Medicare plans have different benefits, risk levels and costs.
 One plan gives you substantial risk while the others transfer risks to an insurance company in exchange for a premium.
 These plans are available to you once you’re entitled to and/or enrolled in Medicare Parts A and B (Basic Medicare).

-After you have viewed your Medicare options, there are just three more easy steps left on your path to Medicare.
-First, you connect with Social Security; second, with your preferences in mind we do plan research we help do plan research with your priorities defined; and third, we help you choose and enroll in your chosen plan.
-At each step of the way and each year that follows, helping you understand your options and select appropriate coverage.
-Griset Medicare Solutions is your an experienced and independent agent.
+After you have your Medicare options, there are just three more easy steps left on your path to Medicare.
+First, you connect with Social Security; second, with your unique circumstances and preferences in mind, we research; third, we present your different coverage options and help you enroll in your chosen plan.
+We are on your side each step of the way and each year that follows, helping you understand your options and select appropriate coverage.
+Griset Medicare Solutions is your trusted, licensed, independent agent.